 The idea of this is to get other people's views on a particular idea (the regulation of words), not to start fights, or heavy-duty discussions of race relations.
 It's not that I mind having that type of conversation, but someone may get hurt or offended, especially as some might take advantage of the anonymity provided by the internet - and I don't want to see that happen.

-article in question, please click on the link, or click on this link to read an opinion piece posted on the topic on BBC.
+For those who'd like to know more about the article in question, please click on the link, or click on this link to read an opinion piece posted on the topic on BBC.

 5 comments: